themarcusaurelius/Windows-Monitoring/README.md

 3. Open the extracted folder and double click on the `serverInstall.exe`.

-4. When prompted, enter the credentials provided when you created your stack and click OK.
+4. When prompted, enter your credentials below and click OK.

 ```css
 Kibana URL: kibana-url